mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A "basic" credential is a bare assertion of an identity, without any additional information.
 The format of the encoded identity is defined by the application.

-For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
-The chain is ordered such that the first entry (chain[0]) is the end-entity certificate and each subsequent certificate in the chain MUST be the issuer of the previous certificate.
+For an X.509 credential, each entry in the `certificates` field represents a single DER-encoded X.509 certificate.
+The chain is ordered such that the first entry (chain[0]) is the end-entity certificate.
 The public key encoded in the `subjectPublicKeyInfo` of the end-entity certificate MUST be identical to the `signature_key` in the LeafNode containing this credential.
+A chain MAY omit any non-leaf certificates that supported peers are known to already possess.

 ### Credential Validation